OCA99/Physics-Apolo/README.md

 [OPENGL License](https://www.opengl.org/about/#11)

-Don tell anybody, but the crate is full of Moon rock.
-We use it to hold our papers on the offices, the most important task, so we sent our best pilot for the job.
+Don tell anybody, but the crate is full of szechuan sauce.
+We selected the best pilot for the job of course.